memerocoin/memero/STATUS.md

 ## Known follow-ups (TODO)

-1. **Regenerate genesis block.** The current genesis blob is Lolnero's original (its coinbase has Lolnero's old hardcoded reward and goes to an old-prefix address).
-For a clean launch, generate a fresh genesis coinbase tx + nonce for Memero and set it in `src/config/network.hpp`.
+1. **Regenerate genesis block (optional, cosmetic).** The current genesis blob is Lolnero's original; its coinbase is a standard Monero-family sentinel placeholder (`2^40 - 1` atomic units) paid to an unspendable output.
+It is *not* consensus-critical (height 0 bypasses reward validation) and does not block launching.
+The genesis hash is deterministic (`a2be2680...`).
+For aesthetic completeness one could regenerate a fresh coinbase tx + nonce, but it is not required.
-   (Block 1+ emission is already correct; only the genesis coinbase is legacy.)

-2. **Wipe old checkpoints.** `src/math/consensus/consensus.cpp` still has Lolnero's hardcoded `checkpoints` and `diff_checks` maps (old chain hashes).
-Remove them or a fresh chain will fail checkpoint validation at those heights.
+2. **Checkpoints: none.** There are no hardcoded checkpoint or difficulty-check maps in this codebase (the old Monero checkpoint system was already removed upstream).
+Nothing to wipe.

 3. **Mobile wallet / seed app.** The separate `fuwa/lolnero-wallet` and `fuwa/lolnero-seed` repos (Flutter Android) need rebrand + re-pointing